Monday, 19 January 2015

 and relished the gorgeously planted gardens and flower-lined streets.

-Although purely fictional, the idiosyncrasies and foibles of Mapp and Lucia are still identifiable today, none more so perhaps to me than in the little village where our annual Christmas in The Barn is held.
+Although purely fictional, the idiosyncrasies and foibles of Mapp and Lucia are still identifiable today.

 This production by Steve Pemberton was brilliant, the cast were fantastic and I enjoyed it so much that I am having second thoughts about parting with the television!